Course Overview

 • Working with Error Information

-Lab : Implementing Error Handling After completing this module, you will be able to:
+Lab : Implementing Error Handling

 • Describe SQL Server's behavior when errors occur in T-SQL code.